Traffic signals assume everyone walks at 1.2 m/s. Many don't.

 Our founding team has spent over 20 years designing and deploying innovative technology with U.S. transportation agencies.
 Two U.S. patents granted.
 Pilot-stage.
 Agency partnerships forming.

-Whether you're preparing an SS4A application or exploring a direct pilot, we'd love to hear from you.
+Whether you're preparing a grant application or exploring a direct pilot, we'd love to hear from you.

 Or email us directly at team@walkphase.com